 We are a research and development-focused biotechnology company that uses its robust chemistry-driven approach and drug discovery capabilities to create small molecule drugs in the infectious disease field.
 We are discovering and developing inhibitors designed for use against the hepatitis C virus, referred to as HCV.
 We believe that a successful approach to a complete cure for HCV in most patients will likely require treatment with a combination of drugs that attack different mechanisms necessary for replication and survival of HCV.
 Further, as there are many variants of HCV, we are developing inhibitors that may be used in multiple combination therapies, each designed and tested for effectiveness against one or more of those variants.
-Our development of inhibitors for validated HCV target mechanisms, as well as our collaborations with AbbVie (which name refers to Abbott Laboratories for all periods before January 1, 2013) and Novartis, should allow us to participate in multiple unique drug combinations as we seek the best combination therapies for HCV in its various forms.
-Total worldwide sales of HCV therapies were over \$3.5 billion in 2011.
-We believe that annual worldwide sales of these therapies and future approved therapies could increase sales in this market to \$10 to \$20 billion within the next ten years.
-In addition to our HCV programs, we have used our internal research capabilities to discover a new class of antibiotics which we are developing for the treatment of multi-drug resistant bacteria, including methicillin-resistant Staphylococcus aureus bacteria, also referred to as MRSA.
+Our development of inhibitors for validated HCV target mechanisms, as well as our collaborations with AbbVie (which name refers to Abbott Laboratories for all periods before January 1, 2013) and Novartis, should allow us to participate in multiple drug combinations as we and our collaborators seek the best combination therapies for HCV in its various forms.
+We estimate that total worldwide sales of HCV therapies were over \$4 billion in 2012, and we expect that sales will continue to grow with the anticipated introduction of new therapies.
+In addition to our HCV programs, we have used our internal research capabilities to discover a new class of antibiotics, which we are developing for the treatment of multi-drug resistant bacteria, including MRSA.
 We have utilized our internal chemistry and drug discovery capabilities and our collaborations to generate all of our development-stage programs, and we have active research efforts to broaden our infectious disease drug pipeline.